 Note: The duty rates listed in the table above are controlled by the U.S. government and are subject to change.
 Given the applicable rate of duty is dependent on the assigned HTS code (U.S. HS Code) at time of entry, it is critical to assign an accurate tariff number — the Importer of Record can be penalized by CBP for misclassification, so exercise reasonable care when classifying each part.

 We’re Here to Help

 Have additional questions on how to import goods into the United States using Fictiv overseas manufacturing?
-Please don’t hesitate to reach out to our team of experts anytime at firstname.lastname@example.org.
+Contact our team of experts any time at email@example.com.